solarisDigitalAssets/docs/docs/API_Guide.md

 ## Introduction

-The solarisBank Digital Assets Platform API is designed to allow partners to store digital asset funds on the platform, accept deposits, process withdrawals and keep track of balances in digital assets.
+The solaris Digital Assets Platform API is designed to allow partners to store digital asset funds on the platform, accept deposits, process withdrawals and keep track of balances in digital assets.

 The partner can own a collection of Wallets on our platform, where each Wallet holds the funds owned by the partner for some specific digital asset.
 There are two types of Wallets: